-For people who love the outdoors, fall is an odd time for adventure gear.
+For people who love the outdoors, fall is an odd time to buy adventure gear.
 On one hand, the summer crowds that flock to the trails, beaches, mountains, and lakes are thinning out.
 The leaves on trees compete more with each day’s sunset as to which can produce the brightest hues and the balmy evening temperatures of summer are fast becoming a distant memory.
 Unfortunately, it also means wind and rain threaten to replace them, and temperatures can plunge at night, making the prospect of trekking for miles to set up a tent less appealing.

 For this time of year, car camping is the comfortable compromise somewhere between glamping and finding that picturesque remote camp spot of your dreams.
 It means being able to take as many home comforts as you can fit into your car and as many of your buddies as you can convince to come with you.
 This car camping checklist has all the essentials you’ll need to keep yourself warm and dry, as well as a few creature comforts to help you create a campsite so cozy, you won’t want to go home.

 The main advantage of car camping is that you don’t need to worry about carrying everything yourself.
 You’ll pitch the tent with the car next to you, so you might as well go big.
 Even if there are only two of you, if the weather closes in, you’ll be grateful for a space in which to hang out and play cards.
-The Big Agnes Titan sleeps four and has two doors for easy access (however it should be noted that this is a freestanding tent intended for ideal weather, and won’t necessarily provide extra warmth or moisture control).
+The Big Agnes Big House tent sleeps four and has two doors for easy access (however it should be noted that this is a freestanding tent intended for ideal weather, and won’t necessarily provide extra warmth or moisture control).
 For really bad weather or strong winds, the Coleman Dome Tent for six is a good deal.
 At just $119, you can sleep the entire family or crew with room for your gear inside in case the weather turns sour.